 The power of social capital and community building

-Community organizing in this way can be the catalyst for real systemic change.
-Such transformation happens in communities through partnerships that honor the agency of those most impacted, encouraging people to speak and advocate for themselves in spaces where people are actively and compassionately listening.
-We cannot define resilience for others, but we can create access points that allow people and communities to discover their own.
+Community organizing in this way can be the catalyst for systemic change.
+Such transformation happens in communities, through partnerships that honor the agency of those most affected, encouraging people to speak and advocate for themselves in spaces where people are actively and compassionately listening.

 Fr.
 Greg Boyle, SJ, founder of Homeboy Industries and author of Tattoos on the Heart: The Power of Boundless Compassion, writes, “Compassion isn’t just about feeling the pain of others; it’s about bringing them in toward yourself.
 If we love what God loves, then, in compassion, margins get erased.
 ‘Be compassionate as God is compassionate,’ means the dismantling of barriers that exclude.”
-The compassion Boyle describes is not passive, nor does it allow for self-importance.
-This is counter cultural.
+The compassion Fr.
+Boyle describes is counter cultural; it is not passive, nor does it allow for self-importance.

 To pursue systemic change requires a shift toward intentionally engaging those whom society often pushes to the margins.
-Systemic change asks us to listen to people’s lived experiences, accompany them, and help address structural challenges rather than quick solutions.
-It also requires collaboration and meaningful partnerships.
+Systemic change asks us to listen to people’s lived experiences and accompany them to address structural challenges that are barriers to resilience.
+It requires mutuality, collaboration, and meaningful partnerships.

 Partnership as a pathway to impact

-Once a religious institute has identified your priorities for the future and you know your “why,” you might consider: What does a holistic view of global justice look like today?
+Once a religious institute has identified its priorities for the future, it might ask its members such questions as: What does a holistic view of global justice look like today?
 Who is already working for such a transformation?
-How can we join them?
+How might we join them?

-- What authentic partnership means to you and what you would seek in a collaborative relationship (consider your values, charism, mission, and your priorities for the future)
+- What authentic partnership means and what would be sought by engaging in a collaborative relationship (consider values, charism, mission, and priorities)

-- Evaluating your resources (unused property, investments, networks, or the wisdom and credibility of your community members) and what you can offer in a potential partnership
+- Evaluating institute resources (unused property, investments, networks, and the social capital of the institute) and what you can offer in a potential partnership

-- Understanding the different models of philanthropy and discerning where your community can make the most meaningful impact
+- Understanding the different models of philanthropy and discerning where the institute can make the most meaningful impact

 Want to continue this conversation?
 Contact our religious institutes team, visit our service page, or sign up for our email newsletter for more articles like this.